 Like the shutter button, back button focus can be used in two ways.
-When you use back button focus with your focus set to single servo / one shot AF, your focus will hunt until it locks.
+When you use back button focus with focus set to single servo / one shot AF, your focus will hunt until it locks.
 In continuous focus it will hunt, lock on the subject and stay with it, even if it moves (as long as your focus point remains on your subject of course).

 Once focus is locked, simply depress the shutter to take the shot.
 Without back button focus, you run the risk of your camera trying to refocus before you depress the shutter.

 6. Light it up with a flashlight

-It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might potentially be in low light conditions.
-Apart from ensuring that you don’t trip over stuff, it is a really useful focusing tool.
+It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might be in low light conditions.
+Apart from ensuring that you don’t trip over stuff, it’s a really useful focusing tool.
 There are two ways that you can use it:

 - Aim it at your subject, autofocus, lock focus, switch off the flashlight and take the shot